Entropy of Lyapunov maximizing measures of $SL(2,\mathbb{R})$ typical cocycles

-Similary to what we did for Birkhoff averages, we can either maximize or minimize the top Lyapunov exponent \eqref{LE}; we define the maximal and miniaml Lyapunov exponent as follows
+Similar to what we did for Birkhoff averages, we can either maximize or minimize the top Lyapunov exponent \eqref{LE}; we define the maximal and minimal Lyapunov exponent as follows

-Feng and Huang \cite[Lemma A.3.]{FH} showed that the limit exists in \eqref{max1}.
+It is easy to see that the limit in \eqref{max1} exists (see \cite{Mor13}).
 Moreover, the maximal and minimal Lyapunov exponent can be characterized as the supremum and infimum of the Lyapunov exponents of measures over invariant measures, respectively, i.e.

-In \eqref{max2}, the supremum is always attained by an ergodic measure- this follows from the fact that $\mathcal{M}(X, T)$ is a compact convex set whose extreme points are exactly the ergodic measure, and upper semi continuity of $\chi(., A)$ with respect to the weak* topology.
-On the other hand, the infimum in \eqref{min2} does not necessarily attend; see \cite{Moh20} for more information.
+In \eqref{max2}, the supremum is always attained by an ergodic measure.
+This follows from the fact that $\mathcal{M}(X, T)$ is a compact convex set whose extreme points are exactly the ergodic measure, and upper semi continuity of $\chi(., \A)$ with respect to the weak* topology (see \cite{Mor13, BR}).
+On the other hand, the infimum in \eqref{min2} does not necessarily attend; see \cite{BMa, Moh20} for more information.

-Let us define the set of \textit{Lyapunov maximizing measures} of the cocycle $A$ to be the set of invariant measures on $X$ given by
+Let us define the set of \textit{Lyapunov maximizing measures} of the cocycle $\A$ to be the set of invariant measures on $X$ given by